 zsync is a wonderful piece of software that downloads only the parts of a file that are changed, so as to avoid downloading a full copy every time.

 A nice thing about the way the Ubuntu CDs are constructed is that it is quite easy to keep an up to date local install CD using zsync.
-Since the daily CDs generally change quite little, it can be processed quite quickly. zsync also perform a checksum comparison making it possible to change the flavour of the ISO (e.g. you have an ISO of Ubuntu and you want to change it on Kubuntu.
+Since the daily CDs generally change quite little, it can be processed quite quickly. zsync also performs a checksum comparison making it possible to change the flavour of the ISO (e.g. you have an ISO of Ubuntu and you want to change it on Kubuntu.
 Simply copy/paste the right line for Kubuntu and it will download just the parts that differs from the two versions).

 Open a terminal session: